Guitar String Gauge Guide With Thickness Charts

 But if you change your string gauge, will your guitar be affected?
 Can it handle a thicker set of strings and still perform well?
 Many players experiment with this.
 But only to realize their instrument doesn’t play as well anymore.

-In this article, we are going to look into the different sizes and learn how they affect our guitars.
+In this Killer Rig article, we are going to look into the different gauges and learn how they affect our guitars.
 In terms of both sound and performance!
-However, if you are in a hurry, the table below will provide for you the key takeaways between thick and thin strings.

 Thick StringsThin Strings